inaka/spellingci/README.md

 # Spelling CI
-Spelling CI Server is an application for checking the spelling of the Pull Requests and it is built on top of [sheldon](https://github.com/inaka/sheldon). `Spelling CI` provides:
+Spelling CI Server is an application for checking the spelling of Pull Requests and it is built on top of [sheldon](https://github.com/inaka/sheldon). `Spelling CI` provides:

-- Check the spelling of the Pull Requests through configuration file
+- A way to check the spelling of Pull Requests with the option of configuring it using a configuration file
 - Web interface built in 'Angular JS' where users can manage their repositories (Adding and removing the webhook)

 You can create your own server or use the one managed by [Inaka](http://www.inaka.net) at [Spellingci](http://spellingci.inakalabs.com/).